Interventional Radiology Integrated Residency

 - ESIR certification required from DR residency program

-- Enter Mass General Interventional Radiology Independent Residency for PGY 6 (if ESIR certified)
+- Enter the MGH Interventional Radiology Independent Residency for PGY 6 (if ESIR certified)

 Early Specialization in Interventional Radiology (ESIR)